Applied Research and Development grants

 -

-This joint funding opportunity allows applicants to leverage cash contributions from partners for funding from both NSERC and Mitacs.
+This joint funding opportunity allows you to leverage cash contributions from partners for funding from both the three federal research funding agencies and Mitacs.

-Ontario Centre of Innovation (OCI) Collaborate 2 Commercialize (C2C) program
+Ontario Centre of Innovation (OCI) Collaborate to Commercialize (C2C) program

 You must be an Ontario-based college eligible to hold tri-agency funds, and the industry partner (partner organization) must be a small- or medium-sized enterprise. -

-In partnership, NSERC’s ARD grants and Alberta Innovates’ Campus Alberta Small Business Engagement (CASBE) program will support R&D collaborations between postsecondary institutions (universities or colleges) and industry that utilize emerging technologies to assist Alberta SMEs developing technology with the highest potential for regional economic development and commercialization in Alberta.
+The ARD grants and Alberta Innovates’ Campus Alberta Small Business Engagement (CASBE) program will support R&D collaborations between postsecondary institutions (universities, colleges or polytechnics) and industries in Alberta.
+These collaborations will help Alberta’s SMEs develop, refine or adopt emerging technologies with high potential for commercialization and regional economic development in the province.

-Please contact the CASBE program manager to see if your project is in alignment with the Alberta Innovates’ CASBE program.
+Please contact Susie Li, the CASBE program manager to see if your project is in alignment with the Alberta Innovates’ CASBE program.

 Tri-agency logos